Megan Schutt: Career

 A right-arm fast-medium bowler, Schutt made her international debut against New Zealand, a match in which she bowled expensively, conceding 33 runs from five overs.
-She collected two wickets in her next match, against the same opposition, and was rated by ESPNcricinfo's review of women's cricket in 2012 as a player to watch in the following year.
+She collected two wickets in her next match, against the same opposition, and was rated by Cricinfo's review of women's cricket in 2012 as a player to watch in the following year.
 She was selected as part of Australia's squad for the 2013 Women's Cricket World Cup, something that ESPNcricinfo's Jenny Roesler suggested was due to Australia's lack of bowlers.

 During the World Cup, Schutt appeared in all of Australia's seven matches, claiming 15 wickets at an economy of 4.13.
 She took at least one wicket in each of the matches, and her 15 were the most by any bowler in the tournament.
 The Daily Telegraph described her rapid rise from playing club cricket to being the leading bowler in the World Cup as "meteoric", but Schutt explained that the humidity in India favoured her swing bowling.
-Schutt opened the bowling for Australia in the World Cup final against the West Indies, which her side won by 114 runs; she claimed two wickets for the concession of 38 runs in the match.
+Schutt opened the bowling for Australia in the World Cup final against the West Indies, which her team won by 114 runs; she claimed two wickets for the concession of 38 runs in the match.
 Her best bowling performance for Australia was the three wickets for 40 runs she claimed in the World Cup group match against New Zealand.

 In June 2015, she was named as one of Australia's touring party for the 2015 Women's Ashes in England.

 In December 2017, she was named as one of the players in the ICC Women's T20I Team of the Year.